AleX77NP/User-commits-Data-Warehouse/README.md

 - set environment variables for twitter credentials and DB details
 - run `airflow db init`
 - you probably don't hav any airflow user yet, so create one, run `airflow users create` and follow instructions
-- open current directory in two terminal windows run `airflow schuduler` in one and `airflow webserver` in other
+- open current directory in two terminal windows run `airflow scheduler` in one and `airflow webserver` in other
 - go to `localhost:8080` and login with the user credentials you just created
 - you should be able to see `commits_dag` there